MozillaSecurity/grizzly/README.md

 Grizzly
 =======

-Grizzly is a general purpose browser fuzzer made of up of multiple modules.
-The intention is to create a platform that can be extended by the creation of corpus managers to fuzz different components of the browsers.
+Grizzly is a general purpose browser fuzzer made up of multiple modules.
+The intention is to create a platform that can be extended by the creation of adapters to support different fuzzers that target the browser.
-Grizzly is not meant to be much more than the automation glue code between the modules.
-A corpus manager is used to wrap an existing fuzzer to allow it to be run with grizzly.
-Corpus managers take the content output by fuzzers and transform it into a format that can be served to and processed by a browser.
+An adapter is used to wrap an existing fuzzer to allow it to be run via Grizzly.
+Adapters take the content output by fuzzers and transform it (if needed) into a format that can be served to and processed by the browser.
 Cross platform compatibility should be maintained for Windows, Linux and OSX.
 However not all features may be available.

 NOTE: Grizzly is under development at the moment and may still undergo major changes.